oznogon/gattaibushido-public/rules/01_intro.md

 On the Pilot's Record Sheets are a handful of core game components that you should know about.
 First are their **Commitments**, this game's version of "attributes."
 Each Pilot has three core Commitments that frequently come into conflict with one another: **to the Team**, **to the Fight**, and **to the Future**.
 Each of these in turn is divided into two balanced **Stats**, representing dichotomies within the Pilot's life as a mecha battle jockey.
 The numerical ratings of these six stats determine the base mechanics for every extended game component.

-The Pilots also have three special empowering tools at their disposal: their **Color Role**, **Power Weapon**, and personal **Robo**.
-A Pilot's Color Role both sets the color of her outfit and defines the greater role that she plays in her team.
-Functioning similarly to a "character class," Colors provide unique mechanical **Techs** and extended role-playing inspiration.
+The Pilots also have three special empowering tools at their disposal: their **Chroma**, **Power Weapon**, and personal **Robo**.
+A Pilot's Chroma both sets the color of her outfit and defines the greater role that she plays in her team.
+Functioning similarly to a "character class," Chromas provide unique mechanical **Techs** and extended role-playing inspiration.
 A Pilot's Power Weapon is that singular awesome tool she is most known for using in combat.
 Power Weapons start with a basic form and function (and associated weapon Techs), and can grow mightily over time.
 A Pilot's Robo is the badass giant Mecha that she pilots in the field against the invading monsters.
 Robos each come in different forms, and give their Pilots even more cool powers to use while in the cockpit.
 Oh, and they can also merge their robos together for even more power!

 Pilots have access to a couple of expendable resources over time, called **Buffers** and **Charges**.
 Buffers are their reserves of ability to resist the different types of damage thrown at them during play.
-Charges are constantly-fluctuating pools of energy that let them power up the various Techs bestowed to them by their Color Roles, Power Weapons, and Personal Robos.
+Charges are constantly-fluctuating pools of energy that let them power up the various Techs bestowed to them by their Chromas, Power Weapons, and Personal Robos.

 Speaking of damage, the world out there is full of many dangerous entities, all of which can bring harm to the Pilots, their allies, and the places they are trying their best to protect!
 These are most commonly enacted through **Microevents** which activate via **+Triggers** of different natures.
 A lot of these happen in the background, so for now, just know that it's not going to be an easy fight, and you need to be careful out there!